dethe/dungeonnights/pages/spout_lore.markdown

 * The Lich Sorceress, one of the major hitters in the Night Market
 * Madame Obelis - Runs the highest class brothel in the Night Market
 * Nameless - Petty thief lord in Whyterun
-* Rovnik, paranoid and bloodthirsty elf who wants to kill all orcs
+* Rovnik, paranoid and bloodthirsty elf who wants to kill all orcs, turns out to really be Genesa's cousin Alberge, son of Devrik
 * Winston - Leader of the Thaumuturgy Crew.
-* Need names: Genesa's evil uncle, Farmer and family, the six-armed gargoyle lord
+* Need names: Farmer and family, the six-armed gargoyle lord

 ### Places